harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 :::

 Harness supports AWS SAM (Serverless Application Model) deployments.
 SAM is an open-source framework provided by Amazon Web Services (AWS) that simplifies the deployment and management of serverless applications on AWS.
-It is an extension of AWS CloudFormation, which is AWS's infrastructure-as-code service.
+It is an extension of AWS's infrastructure-as-code service, CloudFormation.

-You simply add your SAM template to Harness, select the target region, and Harness will perform the SAM build and deploy.
+For SAM deployments in Harness, you simply add your SAM template to Harness, select the target region, and Harness will perform the SAM build and deploy.

 Harness performs the SAM build and deploy within an ephemeral Docker container in a Kubernetes cluster.
-You can manage the Kubernetes settings for the
+You can manage the Kubernetes settings for these steps as needed.

 ## Deployment summary

 SAM deployments involve the following:

-1. Create SAM service.
+1. Create Harness SAM service.
-   1. Add you SAM template.
+   1. Add your SAM template.
    2. Add a values.yaml file (optional).
 Harness supports Go templating with SAM templates and values.yaml files.
-2. Create SAM environment.
+2. Create Harness SAM environment.
    1. Define the target infrastructure by adding a Harness AWS connector with the necessary AWS permissions for the deployment and a target AWS region.
-3. Create SAM pipeline stage.
+3. Create Harness SAM pipeline stage.
    1. Select the Harness SAM service to use.
    2. Select the Harness SAM environment to use.
    3. Define deployment strategy.
 Harness automatically generates the steps required to deploy your SAM template.